uwblueprint/sdc-actions/actions/check-files-changed/README.md

 # `check-files-changed`

-This action lists changed files by comparing commit to target branch and returns a string Boolean if a changed file matches an input regex
+This action lists changed files by comparing a commit/branch to target branch and returns a string Boolean if a changed file matches an input regex

 ## Input